 If you are driving from Cagliari, follow the signs to Muravera along the SS125 and take the first exit to Costa Rei.
 Go straight at the traffic light on the small bridge and turn right on the following intersection, taking SP18.
 There will be signs pointing to Cala Sinzias to your left.

 If you are coming from Costa Rei, you will just need to follow SP18 southbound.
 It will take you about 15 minutes.
+You will find a sign pointing you to the beach on your left.

 From Villasimius, take SP19 all the way to Cala Sinzias – it will take you about 20 minutes to get there.

 Parking in Cala Sinzias can be a bit of an issue.
 There are a few (paid) parking spots close to the beach that get filled up very quickly.
-If those are full, there’s another paid parking lot (it costs €5 for half a day) on the other side of the main access road to Cala Sinzias.
-Just make sure not to park your car along the main road as it is prohibited and you will get a fine!
+If those are full, there’s another paid parking lot on the other side of the main access road to Cala Sinzias (SP18).

 Where to stay to easily access Cala Sinzias

-If you are looking to stay as closer as possible to Cala Sinzias, you can find many great selection of places to stay in Costa Rei, a popular summer hub among locals and tourists, with hotels, all inclusive resorts and small holiday apartments for rent.
+Otherwise, you can stay in Costa Rei, a popular summer hub among locals and tourists, with hotels, all inclusive resorts and small holiday apartments for rent.

 Alternatively, you may want to stay in Villasimius, which is a better choice if you prefer to stay in a small town with all the services you may need.